 Kim’s great, great-grandfather Demos Shakarian, father of Tatos’ wife Hamas, was a famous pentecostal preacher in Los Angeles and his grandson was given the same name and followed his grandfather in the ministry.
 Demos Shakarian (1913-1993) founded the Full Gospel Business Men’s Fellowship International in 1952.

-Today, the village of Karakale is Muslim.
-All the Armenians in the area were either killed or converted to Islam.
-According to the Daily Mail, Kim Kardashian plans to visit Karakale in 2015 — the anniversary of the Armenian genocide — to explore her roots.
+The Daily Mail reported that Kim Kardashian plans to visit the region in 2015 — the anniversary of the Armenian genocide — to explore her roots.

 - Exclusive: Keeping up with the Kardashians circa 1900!
 How Kim’s ancestors heeded prophet’s warning of looming slaughter to escape rural Armenia for a new life in the US: Daily Mail